alexhagiopol/cracking-the-coding-interview/README.md

 that every solution must have one or more unit tests in [`tests.py`](tests.py) using Python's [`unittest`](https://docs.python.org/3.6/library/unittest.html) framework.
 We enforce the unit tests using [Travis CI automated testing](https://travis-ci.org/alexhagiopol/cracking-the-coding-interview) and [Coveralls.io test coverage statistics](https://coveralls.io/github/alexhagiopol/cracking-the-coding-interview).
-Reference and contribute solutions with confidence! :smile:
+Reference and contribute solutions with confidence!

 #### Running the Tests Locally:
 In the root directory, execute the following to run all of the tests: